Diversity, Equity and Inclusion

 Respecting the ideal of normalization*1, Canon proactively employs persons with disabilities at Canon Inc. and Canon Group companies in Japan.

-The employment ratio at Canon Inc. for people with disabilities was 2.62% in 2024, exceeding the statutory minimum of 2.5%.
+The employment rate at Canon Inc. for people with disabilities was 2.7% in 2025, exceeding the statutory minimum of 2.5%.
 Our recruitment processes also include workplace experience days and site tours to ensure all recruits can adapt quickly to life at work.

 Moreover, we are doing our utmost to make workplaces more comfortable and accessible for people with disabilities by improving facilities, including providing greater barrier-free access.
 We are also working to expand the range and nature of jobs for people with disabilities.